 “People don’t fucking know us.
 Nobody knows me.
-You can’t look at a picture of our band and come to a conclusion about what our life is,” snarls Bennington.
+You can’t look at a picture of our band and come to a conclusion about what our life is,” snarled Bennington.
 “We wanted to create art that spoke for itself: nothing more, nothing less.
 We know that a lot of people didn’t like it but that achieved another thing I love – when people hate you so much they can’t stop talking about you.”

-Shinoda has his own view on the way his band were perceived.
+Shinoda had his own view on the way his band were perceived.
 “I think that the difference between us and someone like Korn or Limp Bizkit is that, to me, a lot of that music was made for a frat party, a drunken brawl, slutty dudes taking their tops off and feeding off their own testosterone.
 What we didn’t connect with in that scene was that there wasn’t a lot of room for more introspective emotion.
 People would ask us, ‘Well, Jonathan Davis practically grew up in a morgue and was molested and all these horrible things.
 What gives you the right to be angry?’
 But you don’t have to have gone through the worst things in the world to be sad.
 I think that’s something that ultimately really connected with our fans: that you don’t have to be an outcast and a fuck-up to take something from this music on an emotional level.
 If that makes us dull, then fine.”

 It must be said, though, that while their debut album was breaking records for sales and at the same time converting a generation of kids to rock music, Linkin Park weren’t exactly indulging in the rock-star fantasies you might imagine.
 Even as they were handed the keys to the castle as the biggest band in the world, it was still a case of ‘work hard’ rather than ‘party hard’.

 “I guess by most standards we were pretty reserved.
-We were doing so much that it didn’t leave too much time to get crazy,” jokes Shinoda.
+We were doing so much that it didn’t leave too much time to get crazy,” joked Shinoda.
 “I mean, there was this one time in Minnesota that by the end of the night we had thrown a beer keg through a hotel window and had a snowball fight in the lobby, so we weren’t totally fucking boring, but we were so focused on achieving the next goal.”

 All the graft, indisputably, paid off.
 Hybrid Theory remains the biggest-selling debut album of the 21st century and Linkin Park’s influence can palpably be felt across a whole new wave of emerging acts.
-A little over 10 years down the line, how do the band reflect on the record that changed their lives irrevocably?

 For perfectionist Shinoda, there are still specific moments that get his pulse racing.
-“Papercut is one of those songs that pairs up some of my favourite kinds of rock music and some of my favourite kinds of dance music,” he enthuses.
+“Papercut is one of those songs that pairs up some of my favourite kinds of rock music and some of my favourite kinds of dance music,” he enthused.
 “Chester and I are both rapping, both singing, and it really sums up what our band was all about.
 That’s why we put it at the start of the record because it was such a great introduction to who we were and who we are.
 I still love it to this day.”

 Hybrid Theory is that rarest of things: a once-in-a-generation record as definitive of a place and time as a mosquito trapped in amber.
-“What happened with Hybrid Theory felt like someone had stuck me in a wormhole and fired me into a new dimension,” says Chester.
+“What happened with Hybrid Theory felt like someone had stuck me in a wormhole and fired me into a new dimension,” said Chester.
 “And you know what?
 Nothing was ever the same again.”